-We hosted our first Next For Me Meetup last week.
-In attendance we had a 23 year old, a 42 year old, a 63 year old and a 65 year old.
+When we hosted our first Next For Me Meetup last year we had a 23 year old, a 42 year old, a 63 year old and a 65 year old.
 We didn’t tell them too much in advance and introduced topics and just let them go.

-We’re conducting the get-togethers across the country this summer to understand the issues around work, community and purpose for our 50+ generation.
-If you’re interested in hosting a meetup, you can sign-up here.
+We’re conducting the get-togethers across the country to understand the issues around work, community and purpose for our 50+ generation.
+If you’re interested in attending or hosting a meetup, you can sign-up here.

 Below are excerpts from the gathering.